swikar-napit/dsa-c-codes/README.md

 # DSA C Codes

-DSA practice codes in C — arrays, sorting, and searching algorithms implemented for coursework and exam prep.
+DSA practice codes in C — arrays, sorting, and searching algorithms implemented for coursework and exam prep.{LAB WORK }

 ## 📌 About